HackerspacesNL/static-website/README.md

 - Most of the 'fixed' pages
 - The Map of the hackerspaces
-- Integration of the rss-feeds (processed manually at this time)
 - Client-side search (/search)

 ### Still missing

-- Fixing layout/design/styling, currently using 'papermod' theme
+- Fixing layout/design/styling, currently using 'papermod' theme, but switching over to 'terminal' in the 'dev' branch
 - Mediatheek page links, and fixing dead links there
-- Automated deployment workflow
+- Automated deployment workflow (partial)
-- Method to publish / preview drafts
+- Method to publish / preview drafts (dev.hackerspaces.nl will pull from the 'dev' branch in git.
+The main branch will be served on the base hackerspaces.nl url)
+- Rendering of rss-feeds (feeds are combined on the server into a single feeds.xml file from a cronjob)

 ## Helping

 If you can help, you are more then welcome to join us.
-All the code is in this repository
+All the code is in this repository.
+Some issues have been created to keep track of todo-items